 Patenting your idea guarantees that you as an author of the invention will get exclusive rights in exchange for providing a detailed description of your invention to the public.
 A software idea patent can be pretty helpful in case you want to buy some time before bringing your product to competition and do not fear that anybody else will implement the same idea before you.

 Use Non-Disclosure Agreement

 When you apply for the services of a software development company, it’s a common practice to ask its representatives to sign a Non-Disclosure Agreement (NDA).
 NDA helps to protect your product, but it can be a pretty tricky thing.
 Thus, it’s better to consult with the attorney before preparing the agreement.

 The main idea behind NDA is to limit the number of people that will be aware of the details of your software idea.
 Such agreement helps to protect such aspects of your project as design documentation, requirements documentation, pricing policy, and so on.
 Revealing these details to any third-party can harm your business.
 One of your competitors can implement unique software features before you and deprive you of the advantage in the market.
-Therefore, you should disclose your software idea only to the people who directly participate in the development process such as developers and business analysts.
+Therefore, you should disclose your software idea only to the people who directly participate in the development process such as developers, business analysts or project managers.
 NDA provides additional protection measures that help to prevent undesirable consequences.

 Each participant that signed an NDA promises not to release the info that will be shared during the work on the project.
 In case if some data related to your idea is divulged to a third party, you’ll be free to claim a breach of contract.